jizhang/jizhang.github.com/source/_posts/2017-09-04-hive-window-and-analytical-functions.md

 `PARTITION` clause divides result set into **window partitions** by one or more columns, and the rows whithin can be optionally sorted by one or more columns.
 If there's not `PARTITION BY`, the entrie result set is treated as a single partition; if there's not `ORDER BY`, window frames cannot be defined, and all rows within the partition constitudes a single frame.

 **Window frame** selects rows from partition for window function to work on.
 There're two ways of defining frame in Hive, `ROWS` AND `RANGE`.
-For both types, we defines the upper bound and lower bound.
+For both types, we define the upper bound and lower bound.
 For instance, `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` selects rows from the beginning of the partition to the current row; `SUM(close) RANGE BETWEEN 100 PRECEIDING AND 200 FOLLOWING` selects rows by the *distance* from the current row's value.
 Say current `close` is `200`, and this frame will includes rows whose `close` values range from `100` to `400`, within the partition.
 All possible combinations of frame definitions are listed as follows, and the default definition is `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`.

 ```text
 (ROWS | RANGE) BETWEEN (UNBOUNDED | [num]) PRECEDING AND ([num] PRECEDING | CURRENT ROW | (UNBOUNDED | [num]) FOLLOWING)